An investment linked plan (ILP) or investment linked policy is a versatile plan for getting investment returns and getting protection.

 How does an Investment linked plan (ILP) work?

-But decreasing coverage is hassle free and typically just a form away.
+Increasing coverage will require underwriting but decreasing insurance coverage is typically just a form away.

 Problem 1: Very little is invested in the first 3 years

 The diagram above is from moneysense.com which is a good description.
-Different insurers have different allocation structures but it is roughly the same.
+Different insurers have different allocation structures but it is roughly similar.

 As shown above, the allocation rate for the first 3 years is very little.
 If you bought this plan with a $2,000 premium each year, by year 3 you would have contributed $6,000 already.
 However, only $1,700 has been invested due to the allocation rate.